mostrotarlo/Assetto-Corsa-EVO-Server-Manager-Remote-Management-Web-Interface-/README.md

 # 🚀 EVO Web Server Manager

-A modern web interface to manage **Assetto Corsa EVO Dedicated Servers** locally or remotely.
+A simple and powerful web interface to manage **Assetto Corsa EVO Dedicated Servers**.

+👉 No configuration needed
+👉 Just run the `.exe` and start your server

 ---